DEGoodmanWilson/magique/README.md

 * Refine system for representing card interactions and abilities in more interesting and nuanced ways
 * Specify key mechanics to include in a deck
 * Allow user to specify their own mana curves and card type proportions
+* Unit tests, HELLO WHY HAVEN'T I WRITTEN ANY TESTS YET?
+Also integration tests.
+And functional tests, and testing tests and other tests and all the tests

 ## How can I help?